INVESTOR HREDD PRECISION TOOLS

 >

-An auditor’s inability to speak the local language may make interviewees reluctant to report issues, especially if the interpreter is supplied by the company being audited rather than someone trusted from the rights holders’ community.[4]
+When an auditor does not speak the local language, interviewees are often reluctant to report issues, especially if the interpreter is sent by the company being audited rather than someone known by and trusted within the rights holders’ community.[4]
 In the case of migrant workers, certification schemes should not assume that migrants have a “good enough” proficiency in the local language or English.
-In such cases, the scheme should ensure that at least one of the auditors speaks the primary languages of workers.
+In such cases, the scheme should ensure that at least one of the auditors speaks the primary languages of the workers.

 Furthermore, auditors who are unaware of the occupational hazards in a particular sector and geography may overlook known safety hazards.[5]
 Thus, schemes that do not require auditors to have human rights competencies or knowledge of the local context are more likely to fail to detect abuses.

-Finally, investors should be aware of the prevalence of unauthorized subcontracting, a circumstance where many abuses take place.[6]
+Finally, investors should be alert to widespread unauthorized subcontracting, a circumstance where many abuses take place.[6]
 Auditors with weak human rights competencies may overlook this aspect in their audits or not know how to identify it.

 [1] MSI Integrity, Not Fit-for-Purpose: The Grand Experiment of Multi-Stakeholder Initiatives in Corporate Accountability, Human Rights and Global Governance (July 2020), 129,